SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Prediction Results

+For these models generated on various supersets of the region of interest, we now move from qualitative observations to quantitative analyses.
+We find that using training data further outside the region of interest sharply diminishes the explained variance between the KKNN predictions and the satellite observations.
+Whereas the original predictions had a mean $R^2$-value of $0.296$, that dropped to $0.240$ with a 50~km buffer, further to $0.204$ with a 100~km buffer, and even further to $0.099$ using the Level~II ecoregion~8.5.
+However, the mean $R^2$-value for RF predictions was generally unaffected, with $0.575$ for the original region, $0.577$ with a 50~km buffer, $0.600$ with a 100~km buffer, and $0.551$ using the Level~II ecoregion.
+This indicates that KKNN is more prone to be negatively effected by extraneous data, yet supports the hypothesis that restriction to a region of common ecological character may be beneficial for some soil modeling efforts.

 Another optional features in our engine is the use of Principal Component Analysis (PCA) to reduce the number of covariates from terrain attributes before running a machine learning algorithm.
-Fig.~\ref{fig-pca-pred} shows the consequence of that option on soil moisture prediction for the Middle Atlantic Coastal Plains.
-Specifically, Fig.~\ref{fig-pca-pred}a shows the predictions when using all 15 DSM predictors while Fig.~\ref{fig-pca-pred}b shows the predictions with 5 Principal Components automatically selected by PCA.
-The two figures are nearly identical heatmaps, indicating how, for this specific ecoregion, the reduction in parameters does not impact the prediction accuracy.
+We performed ten rounds of predictions with KKNN and RF over the region of interest on 80\% of the observed data with PCA reduction applied to the 15 topographic dimensions.
+In nine of the rounds, 6 of the principal components were used (having eigenvalues above the standard threshold of one); 7 principals components were used in the other round.
+Fig.~\ref{fig-pca-pred} demonstrates the consequence of using the PCA dimension reduction on soil moisture prediction for the Middle Atlantic Coastal Plains.
+Specifically, Fig.~\ref{fig-pca-pred-kknn-before} and~\ref{fig-pca-pred-rf-before} show predictions when using all 15 DSM predictors while Fig.~\ref{fig-pca-pred-kknn-after} and~\ref{fig-pca-pred-rf-after} show the predictions with the PCA-reduced training data.
+In both cases, the use of PCA reduction appears to cause sharper local contrasts.